morganthomas/winning-arguments/winning-arguments.md

 A common and reasonable response to this complaint is that while it's a shame to be unable to talk about these things, it is after all logically contradictory to do so, so we need to accept the reality that these notions are incoherent.

+I don't know about you, but that response is not satisfying to me.
+One reason for this is that the paradoxes don't just create problems for talking about very large sets.
+They also create problems for talking about language.

 ### Conclusions

 ## Fallacies